 Additionally, compounding pharmacists can add different flavours and colours to traditional medications such as ibuprofen or acetaminophen so that patients find them more palatable for ingestion.
 If you are considering wisdom teeth removal, be sure to talk to your dentist or oral surgeon about the role that compounding can play in your treatment plan.

 What Medications Can Be Compounded for Wisdom Teeth Removal?

 When it comes to wisdom tooth removal, compounding can provide a variety of medications to help ease the pain and discomfort from the procedure.
 Some of the most common drugs that can be compounded for wisdom teeth removal include pain relievers, anti-inflammatories, topical numbing gels, and antibiotics.

 Pain relievers help reduce inflammation and discomfort associated with the extraction process.
 Anti-inflammatories reduce swelling and inflammation to make it easier for the tooth to be extracted.
 Topical numbing gels soothe the affected area, while antibiotics can help prevent infection.
 These medications can be combined in specific doses to ensure they effectively treat your symptoms.

 In short, wisdom teeth removal is a standard dental procedure to remove the third molars at the back of your mouth.
 It is typically recommended when your wisdom teeth are causing pain, crowding, or infection.
 Compounding can help this process by providing custom-made medications that are not available commercially.
-Working with a compounding pharmacy allows you to get the medicine you need in the strength, dosage form, and flavour you prefer.
+Working with a compounding pharmacy in Hamilton allows you to get the medicine you need in the strength, dosage form, and flavour you prefer.